BurntCaramel/astro/packages/integrations/mdx/README.md

 #### Switch to a custom syntax highlighter

 You may want to apply your own syntax highlighter too.
-If your highlighter offers a remark or rehype plugin, you can flip off our syntax highlighting by setting `markdown.syntaxHighlight: false` and wiring up your plugin.
+If your highlighter offers a remark or rehype plugin, you can disable our syntax highlighting by setting `markdown.syntaxHighlight: false` and wiring up your plugin.
 For example, say you want to apply [Shiki Twoslash's remark plugin](https://www.npmjs.com/package/remark-shiki-twoslash):

 ```js
 // astro.config.mjs